 McLaren P1 Transmission

-In order to handle the massive power, Graziano transmission of Italy was asked to strengthen their 7-speed dual-clutch transmission.
+In order to handle the massive power, Graziano transmission of Italy was asked to strengthen its 7-speed dual-clutch transmission.
 The McLaren P1 includes the IPAS electric system that provides more power than many economy cars.
 But instead of a complex arrangement along with the McLaren P1 transmission, it is simply bolted to the left side of the engine.
 Driven directly by the transmission’s input shaft, it can send or recover electrical power to the High Voltage battery.
 So if you don’t need V8 power, a charged battery will offer 19 miles of silent, electric cruising.

 McLaren P1 Details